Tuuleh/jsPsychBackendStart/README.md

 db.fruit_shop.remove({"item":"banana"})
 </code>

 Our fruit shop is now out of bananas.
 You can see this by issuing <code>db.fruit_shop.find()</code>.
-But how about we stop with this fruit vendor business altogether and first look at how to empty our inventory
+But how about we stop with this fruit vendor business altogether and first look at how to empty our inventory...

 <code>
 db.fruit_shop.remove({})